KatalystDigital/shieldsign-core/branding/legal/terms.md

 ## 7. Intellectual Property

 ### 7.1 Our Rights
-ShieldDocs Sign and its original content, features, and functionality are owned by ShieldDocs and are protected by international copyright, trademark, and other intellectual property laws.
+ShieldSign and its original content, features, and functionality are owned by ShieldSign and are protected by international copyright, trademark, and other intellectual property laws.

 ### 7.2 Your Content
 You retain all rights to documents you upload.
 By using the Service, you grant us a limited license to process and store your content as necessary to provide the Service.